simonpoole/OpeningHoursParser/README.md

 This is a very simplistic parser for string values according to the [OSM opening hours specification][opening-hours-specification].
 It is used in a number of OpenStreetMap projects, for example in [Vespucci](https://github.com/MarcusWolschon/osmeditor4android).
 As the opening hours specification is currently reasonably stable you shouldn't expect lots of activity in this repository.

-It parses 146'993 (91%) of 161'268 unique test strings in non-strict mode.
-The remaining 14'275 are likely valid errors, spot checking shows that they have obvious issues.
-In strict mode further 15'802 fail (total 30'077).
+It parses 147'002 (91%) of 161'268 unique test strings in non-strict mode.
+The remaining 14'266 are likely valid errors, spot checking shows that they have obvious issues.
+In strict mode further 15'807 fail (total 30'073).

 Deviations from the grammar as of [this version of the opening hours specification][opening-hours-grammar-specification] in all modes:

  * case-insensitive
  * leading 0s in times optional
- * unicode EN DASH (U+2013) character is allowed for hyphen
+ * unicode EN DASH (U+2013) EM DASH (U+2014) characters are allowed for hyphen
  * various unicode whitespace characters are ignored

 In non-strict mode the following further differences are allowed: